R3V1Z3/breakdown/README.md

 - Various helper functions

 ## GitHub not needed
 While this framework is built to work on GitHub Pages, it isn't required.
-GitOnDown is a client-side JavaScript project that can run on any HTML/JavaScript capable server.
+GoGitDown is a client-side JavaScript project that can run on any HTML/JavaScript capable server.

 ### Core dependencies
 - jQuery - https://jquery.com/